-Based on the SER, RUW provides specialised IDN studios and computer laboratories, in compliance with HEC requirements.
+Based on the SER, RUW provides specialised GRD studios and computer laboratories, in compliance with HEC requirements.
 This is in addition to a library, which includes quiet group study areas.
-Information on infrastructure and facilities supplied to support the programme teaching and learning needs was also provided in the RUW Halls and Buildings List, and all were seen by the Panel during the on-site campus tour.
-The Panel finds that studios are equipped with industry-standard hardware and software, which support students in the development of disciplinary skills and expertise in line with graduate attributes.
-However, during the on-site campus tour, the Panel learned that a workshop for production of prototypes and models for IDN students was available before the COVID-19 pandemic, but not currently provided after the students returned to physical attendance.
-The Panel also noted that there was a lack of material and samples for students' practice.
-Therefore, the Panel recommends that CAD should continue to provide the workshop for production of protype and models for IDN students as well as materials room for more hands-on experience.
+Information on infrastructure and facilities supplied to support the programme teaching and learning needs was provided in the RUW Halls and Buildings List, and all were seen by the Panel during the on-site campus tour.
+The Panel notes that the studios are equipped with industry-standard hardware and software, which support students in the development of disciplinary skills and expertise in line with graduate attributes.

 - IT facilities are managed by the RUW IT Department, and the support offered includes the campus being fully Wi-Fi enabled and an RUW email ID address is provided to every student as well as academic and administrative staff to facilitate communication.
-However, during the on-site campus tour, the Panel noted that the computer laboratories did not include the latest versions of the used software for IDN.
-Therefore, the Panel recommends that RUW should ensure that the computer laboratories are updated with the latest versions of the software to be made available for students and staff. - RUW's Library has a dedicated CAD section with 4290 copies of references.
-For the IDN programme, at least three references or recommended books for each course are available, and upon request of academic staff through a book order form, additional references can be added to serve the programme needs.
+However, during the on-site campus tour, the Panel noted that the computer laboratories did not include the latest versions of the used software for GRD.
+Therefore, the Panel recommends that RUW should ensure that computer laboratories are updated with the latest versions of the software to be made available for students and staff. - RUW's Library has a dedicated CAD section with 4290 copies of references.
+For the GRD programme, at least three references or recommended books for each course are available, and upon request of academic staff through a book order form, additional references can be added to serve the programme needs.
 However, during the on-site campus tour, the Panel observed that a wide range of hardcopies are outdated in the library and do not reflect the current practices and application in art and design.
-Therefore, the Panel recommends that RUW should ensure that the hard copies of textbooks and reading materials are sufficient and up to date. - Access to online databases and academic repositories is available to students through the RUW Library and the WVU Library.
+Therefore, the Panel recommends that RUW should ensure that the hard copies of textbooks and reading materials are kept up to date. - Access to online databases and academic repositories is available to students through the RUW Library and the WVU Library.
 The Panel finds that library facilities are appropriate with respect to study spaces and accessibility of resources. - The Panel did not find sufficient evidence or description of the formal mechanisms used to ensure the maintenance of the resources nor to measure their adequacy.
 Furthermore, no additional reflection was given during the interviews with stakeholders on this aspect.
 Hence, the Panel recommends that CAD should employ a formal mechanism to ensure maintenance of the resources and ongoing measuring for their adequacy.
 Moreover, during the interviews, it was confirmed that technicians' support was no longer provided which makes students reliant on the academic staff to supervise their work when dealing with machinery.
-Hence, the Panel recommends that CAD should employ technicians to support staff and students.

-A Health and Safety Committee has been established to implement the requirements of the RUW Campus Health & Safety Policy and is responsible for hosting awareness and training sessions and fire drills in collaboration with the concerned parties.
+Hence, the Panel recommends that CAD should employ technicians to support staff and students. - A Health and Safety Committee has been established to implement the requirements of the RUW Campus Health & Safety Policy and is responsible for hosting awareness and training sessions and fire drills in collaboration with the concerned parties.
 During the onsite campus tour as well as the interviews, the Panel was satisfied that there is appropriate health and safety provision in RUW.